cbornet/generator-jhipster-grpc/README.md

 The endpoints use Reactor implementation of reactive streams (Flux) with back-pressure.

 Notes :
-* doesn't work for applications using Gatling (see https://github.com/cbornet/generator-jhipster-grpc/issues/4)
 * for the moment entities must have a service layer (serviceClass or serviceImpl)
 * just like with DTOs, entities that are referenced by another entity in a relationship (many-to-many owned side, many-to-one or one-to-ine owned side) currently must be grpc activated and thus have a service layer.
 The service layer constraint should be relaxed in a future release since it's only the gRPC mapper which is required.